Skip to main content

 Next Topic: Caching Strategies Cheat Sheet

 Blameless postmortems are structured incident reviews that focus on system failures rather than individual fault, promoting continuous learning, psychological safety, and long-term resilience.
-Rooted in Site Reliability Engineering (SRE) practices pioneered by companies like Google, Netflix, and Amazon, this approach transforms incidents into durable improvements through root cause analysis and actionable follow-ups.
-The core philosophy recognizes that complex systems fail in complex ways—most incidents result from multiple contributing factors aligning simultaneously, not from a single person's mistake.
+Rooted in Site Reliability Engineering (SRE) practices pioneered by companies like Google, Netflix, and Etsy, this approach transforms incidents into durable improvements through root cause analysis and actionable follow-ups.
+The core philosophy — most powerfully articulated by Sidney Dekker's New View of Human Error and reinforced by DORA research — recognizes that complex systems fail in complex ways: most incidents result from multiple contributing factors aligning simultaneously, not from a single person's mistake.
 By documenting what happened without assigning blame, teams build trust, accountability, and a culture where failure becomes a learning opportunity rather than a career risk.

 What This Cheat Sheet Covers